Nimieeee/PHARM-AI/README.md

 - **Semantic Search**: Find relevant information using AI embeddings

 ### Knowledge Base Features
-- **Private Storage**: Each user has their own isolated document collection
+- **Conversation Isolation**: Each chat has its own isolated document collection
+- **No Cross-Chat Interference**: Documents in one conversation don't affect others
 - **Chunked Processing**: Documents are intelligently split for better retrieval
-- **Vector Search**: Uses ChromaDB for fast, semantic document search
+- **Vector Search**: Uses Pinecone/local storage for fast, semantic document search
 - **Context Integration**: Automatically enhances conversations with relevant document content
-- **Document Management**: Upload, view, search, and delete documents
+- **Document Management**: Upload, view, search, and delete documents per conversation

 ### RAG-Enhanced Conversations
-- **Automatic Context**: Relevant documents are automatically found and used
+- **Conversation-Specific Context**: Only documents from the current chat are used
+- **Perfect Isolation**: No interference from documents in other conversations
-- **Source Citations**: Responses include references to source documents
+- **Source Citations**: Responses include references to conversation-specific documents
 - **Fallback Handling**: Works with or without uploaded documents
-- **Real-time Search**: Searches knowledge base for each query
+- **Real-time Search**: Searches only the current conversation's knowledge base

 ### Technical Implementation
 - **LangChain**: Document processing and text splitting
-- **ChromaDB**: Vector database for semantic search
+- **Pinecone/Local Storage**: Vector database for semantic search
 - **HuggingFace Embeddings**: Sentence transformers for document embeddings
 - **OCR**: Tesseract for image text extraction
-- **Local Storage**: All documents stored locally for privacy
+- **Conversation Isolation**: Each chat maintains separate document storage

 ## 🎯 Usage Examples